lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

     // Gets the object wrapping the [relationships] field
     // In this case a [PersonDTO] object. val source = environment.getSource<PersonDTO>()
-    return relationshipRepository.findAllByPersonId(source.id).map {
+    return relationshipRepository.findAllByPersonId(source.id).map { relationship ->
       RelationshipDTO(
-        relation = it.relatedPerson.toDTO(),
+        relation = relationship.relatedPerson.toDTO(),
-        relationship = it.relationship
+        relationship = relationship.relationship
       )
     }
   }
 }
 ```

-It looks similar to the `PeopleDataFetcher` we look at previously, except for the call to `DataFetchingEnvironment.getSource`.
-This method is what allows a `DataFetcher` to access the object returned by the `DataFetcher` associated to the parent field.
-After accessing this object, information is extracted from it (the person's id) to be used in the SQL query executed by the `PersonRelationshipsDataFetcher`.
+It looks similar to the `PeopleDataFetcher` we saw previously, except for the new call to `DataFetchingEnvironment.getSource`.
+This method allows a `DataFetcher` to access the object returned by the `DataFetcher` associated with the parent field.
+After accessing this object, information is extracted from it (`PersonDTO.id`) to be used in the SQL query executed by the `PersonRelationshipsDataFetcher`.

 ## Writing a `DataFetcher` for a query containing an argument

-Queries become far more useful when you can pass arguments into them.
+Queries become far more worthwhile when you can pass arguments into them.

 Take the query: